jeffreytsai1122/Video_Production---Brand/README.md

 (This branding video was actually used in the store and the social media account)

 ____
+# Video Title: Brand Promotion Film - ｜Nombolo｜ User-side Promotion Video & Business-side Promotion Video
+**Type**: Brand Promotion Film

+**Description**: Nombolo is a startup social media platform designed to connect local businesses with the surrounding community, helping users easily discover great places to eat and relax nearby.
+When producing the brand promotion video, the storytelling was developed from two perspectives: partner businesses and general users.

+Different from other APP's promotion video that relying on the typical app-demo approach focuses solely on on-screen UI walkthroughs and voiceover explanations, the video illustrates how Nombolo naturally fits into users’ everyday lives and delivers real value through relatable usage scenarios.
+The visual narrative is presented using animated elements created in Adobe After Effects, paired with light, upbeat music to create an engaging and approachable brand tone.

+**Responsibilities**: Script planning, Storyboard, Post-production

+**Software**: Adobe Premiere Pro, After Effects

+**The link cannot be shared because the video has not been published yet and is subject to a confidentiality agreement (NDA)**

+____
 # Video Title: Brand Promotion Film - ｜MOLLIFIX｜ Brand Ambassador Jia Yongjie (Fall/Winter New Collection)
 **Type**: Brand Promotion Film